Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Method

 When we use an origin-passing activation function, we can instead expand the loss around the current activation input $a_{l,i}$ without the need to use a mask.
 Note that derivatives with respect to the activation inputs are available from backpropagation.
 The feature utility can be simply:

-Moreover, the approximated feature utility can be computed using weight utility, which gives rise to the \textit{conservation of utility} property (see \cref{thm:conservation-of-utility}).
+Moreover, the approximated feature utility can be computed using the approximated weight utility, which gives rise to the \textit{conservation of utility} property.
 We show such a relationship and its proof in Appendix \ref{appendix:feature-weight-connection}.

-\begin{theorem} \textbf{Conservation of Utility}.
-If the second-order off-diagonal terms in all layers of a neural network except for the last one are zero, all higher-order derivatives are zero, and an origin-passing activation function is used, the sum of output-weight utilities to a feature equals the sum of input-weight utilities to the same feature.